Macro vs Micro Conversions: What’s the Difference?

 10. Donating to a charity or cause – if you’re a non-profit or your company is partnering with an organization, calculate donations as your macro conversions.

-What are Micro Conversions
+What are Micro Conversions?

-Importance of Tracking Micro Conversions
+Importance of Micro Conversions

 Examples of Micro Conversions